Generic name: alprostadil

 Erectile Dysfunction of Pure Neurogenic Etiology (Spinal Cord Injury)

 The first injections of CAVERJECT must be done at the physician's office by medically trained personnel.
-Self-injection therapy by the patient can be started only after the patient is properly instructed and well trained in the self-injection technique.
+Self-injection therapy by the patient should be started only after the patient is properly instructed and well trained in the self-injection technique.
 The physician should make a careful assessment of the patient's skills and competence with this procedure.
 The intracavernosal injection must be done under sterile conditions.
 The site of injection is usually along the dorso-lateral aspect of the proximal third of the penis.
 Visible veins should be avoided.
 The side of the penis that is injected and the site of injection must be alternated; the injection site must be cleansed with an alcohol swab.

 While on self-injection treatment, it is recommended that the patient visit the prescribing physician's office every 3 months.
 At that time, the efficacy and safety of the therapy should be assessed, and the dose of CAVERJECT should be adjusted, if needed.

 CAVERJECT as an Adjunct to the Diagnosis of Erectile Dysfunction